 The Company's credit risk is, therefore, mainly attributable to its trade debtors.
 The amounts are presented in the balance sheet net of provisions for bad debts, estimated by the Company's Directors based on experience from previous financial years and their assessment of the current economic environment.
-The breakdown of impairment losses recognised under "trade receivables for sales and provision of services with group companies" on the balance sheet as of 31 December 2021 is as follows:
+The breakdown of impairment losses recognised under "trade receivables for sales and provision of services with group companies" on the balance sheet as of 31 December 2022 is as follows:

-Euros

-31-12-2021 31-12-2020

-Provision for bad debts (278,522) (481,906)
+Euros 31-12-2022 31-12-2021 Provision for bad debts (278,522) (278,522)

 The Company does not have a significant concentration of credit risk, with exposure spread over a large number of customers (franchised) and their individual amounts being insignificant.
-During the 2021 financial year, the Company recognised a reversal in the financial year amounting to 202,761 euros (275,513 euros of losses in the 2020 financial year).
+During the 2021 financial year, the Company recognised a reversal in the financial year amounting to 202,761 euros.
 The remaining amount, 623 euros, corresponds to definitive derecognitions of provisions for uncollectible losses.